 April 26 (1964) Union Day (Tanganyika and Zanzibar)

 New Year’s Day: January 1

-Christtmas: December 25 (A day usually spent with family and frriends; most Christians attend church services also)
+December 25: usually spent with family and friends; most Christians attend church services

 The most popular food in Tanzania is ugali, a porridge made by boiling cornmeal.
 It is comparable to the grits eaten in the southern United States, and is often eaten with stew, vegetables, or meat.
 The most commonly eaten meats are goat, chicken, and mutton.
 Roasted corn is popular, and hot tea is the popular beverage and is always served when socializing.